joelsteidl/pbc-wp/web/wp-content/plugins/google-language-translator/readme.txt

 Yes!
 Add the "notranslate" class to the HTML element containing your text.
 For example, the following text will be excluded from translation: <span class="notranslate">Hello World!</span>

 == Changelog ==
+= 6.0.11 =
+* New server added into our Translation Delivery Network
+* Tested with new WordPress 5.8 version

+= 6.0.10 =
+* Possible Cross-site scripting (XSS) vulnerability fixed User with Author role can possibly execute javascript code via glt shortcode Kudos to pluginvulnerabilities.com for reporting
+* Possible Cross-site scripting (XSS) vulnerability fixed, only possible for sub-domain, sub-directory paid options:
+An attacker can generate a malicious link and if followed by a victim with an old browser without proper URL encoding support (<= IE 9) then javascript code can be executed on victim's computer.
+Kudos to Ram Gall @ Wordfence for notifying

+= 6.0.9 =
+* New server added into our Translation Delivery Network
+* Tested with new WordPress 5.7 version

 = 6.0.8 =
 * Tested with new WordPress 5.6 version
 * Ground up rebuild of our Translation Proxy cloud network for paid customers, now page translations are 3x faster on average.